 Swine Development Center

-The Swine Development Center is supported by the State of Mississippi Legislators.
-The mission of the center includes developing sustainable swine production systems for small producers; improving the quality, safety, and composition of pork products; generating information to enhance the socioeconomic wellbeing of rural communities; conducting research that addresses swine production problems; and providing hands-on undergraduate and graduate training.
+The Swine Development Center is an entity of the Alcorn State University School of Agriculture and Applied Sciences.
+The mission of the Center is to develop sustainable swine production systems for small producers, thereby: improving the quality, safety, and composition of pork products; generating information to enhance the economic wellbeing of rural communities; conducting research that addresses swine production problems; and providing hands-on undergraduate and graduate training.

-The center’s farm is located at Church Hill, Mississippi.
-The farm is approximately 20 miles southwest of the Alcorn State University campus.
-The facility has 60-sow farrowing barns, three barns with a capacity to house 100 finishing hogs.
-The farm is surrounded by a 50-acre outdoor pasture for production of pasture-raised hogs.
-An Artificial Insemination (A.I.) unit with a capacity for accommodating six boars is located at the farm.
+The Center’s farm is located in Church Hill, Mississippi, approximately 20 miles southwest of the University’s Lorman campus.
+The facility has 60 sow-farrowing barns, three of which have the capacity to house 100 finishing hogs.
+The farm is surrounded by a 50-acre outdoor pasture for the production of pasture-raised hogs.
+An artificial insemination (A.I.) unit with the capacity to accommodate six boars is also located at the farm.

-The facility includes eight individual boar stalls, a room for semen collection, connected with a state-of-the-art semen evaluation and processing laboratory.
-Student A.I. interns undergo training at the laboratory as certified A.I. technicians.
-Producers are encouraged to train and adopt A.I. technology to improve genetic quality of their stock.
+The facility includes a state-of-the-art semen evaluation and processing laboratory.
+Student A.I. interns undergo training at the laboratory to become certified A.I. technicians.
+Producers are also encouraged to learn and adopt A.I. technology to improve the genetic quality of their stock.

-Current research efforts as centered at a development pasture-based production system for limited resource farmers as well the use of under-utilized vegetables purslane and waterleaf to improve the quality of pork.
+Current research efforts are centered on the development of pasture-based production systems for limited-resource farmers, as well the use of under-utilized vegetables (such as purslane and waterleaf) to improve the quality of pork.